vxm/544/README.md

  Each cube represents one possible board.
 All of them can be seen in the image plot added to this repo.

- This geometry is full of symmetries, and more could be seen on the exploration of the Y (horizontal) axis.
+ This geometry is full of symmetries, obviously the Number of colours final rotation, and interestingly each of the colour "Wedges" is simetrical to a rotated plane.
+And more could be found on the exploration of the Y (horizontal) axis.
 Such as; the tree is equal every two vertical (now to the grid) rows.
 I will try to show this property later on.

   IMPORTANT NOTES: